-Iana Sundari Malcolm was raised by her Yoga loving parents, between New York City and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.
+Sundari Malcolm was raised by her Yoga loving parents, between Harlem, NY and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.

-After their death, and her years as their Caregiver, Iana decided to leave a successful career in Public Relations and follow her passion for all things Wellness.
+After their death, and her years as their Caregiver, Sundari decided to leave a successful career in Public Relations and follow her passion for all things Wellness.

 She has since traveled the world teaching Hatha Yoga, Yoga for the Special Child, Prenatal Yoga, Post Labor Yoga, Yoga for Cancer, Yoga for Grief, Yoga Nidra and Meditation.
 She is an ERYT-500 level teacher and a Yoga Teacher Trainer.

-Currently, Iana, John and their dog Ana- Mae are traveling around the United States and Canada, in a converted School Bus named Eula Mae, learning all they can about this country, the people and NOW how racial injustice presents itself state by state.
+Sundari recently spent the last 2 years traveling around the United States and Canada, in a converted School Bus named Eula Mae, learning all she could about this country, and how racial injustice presents itself state by state.

 She is the host of The Collective Reset podcast where you can find her chatting with her friends about designing a life Post Pandemic.